-Thermal Transfer Printing 101
+Thermal Transfer Printing 101 for Industry Professionals

-Thermal printing is a printing method that involves using a heating element at the tip of a thermal printhead.
+Thermal transfer printing is a printing method that involves using a heating element at the tip of a thermal printhead.
 It is used in a variety of applications, including product labels, bar codes, and receipts issued by supermarkets.
 Notably, there are two primary types of thermal printing—direct thermal and thermal transfer.

 Direct thermal printing applies heat directly to the thermal paper, which then records the image.